Steam motor

 A steam motor is a form of steam engine used for light locomotives and light self-propelled motor cars used on railways.
 The origins of steam motor cars for railways go back to at least the 1850s, if not earlier, as experimental economizations for railways or railroads with marginal budgets.
 These first examples, at least in North America, appear to have been fitted with light reciprocating engines, and either direct or geared drives, or geared-endless chain drives.
 Most incorporated a passenger carrying coach attached (usually rigidly) to the engine and its boiler.
 Boiler types varied in these earlier examples, with vertical boilers dominant in the first decade (as a space saver) and then with very small diameter horizontal boilers.
 Other examples of steam motor cars incorporated an express-baggage or luggage type car body, with coupling apparatus provided to allow the steam motor car to draw a light passenger coach.

 An early example with the all-in-one (coach, baggage, mail and/or express matter compartments) was photographed working on the Nashville, Chattanooga & St. Louis Railroad during the American Civil War, in Tennessee, circa 1863-64.
 One American firm, Grice & Long, devised various versions in the mid-1860s for use on suburban and city street railways, using their proprietary mechanical patents.
-In the 1930s some highly evolved steam motors represented one of the final developments of the steam locomotive.
+In the 1930s, some highly evolved steam motors represented one of the final developments of the steam locomotive.
 The concurrent development of internal combustion-powered or electric-motored railway motor cars proved most popular circa 1900-1950s and those obviating the need for steam-powered cars.

 Principles

 All steam motor cars apparently depended on economical motive equipment and steam source.
-Ease of maintenance was apparently another important consideration, at least as much as initial manufacturing cost(s).
+Ease of maintenance was apparently another important consideration, at least as much as initial manufacturing costs.
 The principle of the latest versions of the steam motor is to use the developments of the high-speed steam engine, and to apply them to light locomotives.
 Rather than a large conventional locomotive having only two cylinders, moving at the speed of the driving wheels, the steam motor uses several small cylinders geared to run at high speeds.
 With all other factors remaining the same, doubling the speed of a piston engine doubles its power.
 The steam motor allowed small, light engines to be used.
 As many of the engine's performance losses remain constant, or are also related to the engine size, these small engines could also be more efficient overall.